Cmxu/hackmit2017-puzzles/puzzle3/readme.md

 | the            | c                 |
 | future         | d                 |

 Now is where bob comes in, as Bob Gale is a cowriter of the films so his name also appears in the screenplay.
-One of the biggest challenges we had to coming up with the correct solution was finding the screenplay/script that was used by the writers of this problem (At the moment this is still a mystery).
+One of the biggest challenges we had to coming up with the correct solution was finding the screenplay/script that was used by the writers of this problem (At the moment this is still a mystery<sup>1</sup>).
+For example in some versions of the script the word "catch" is written as "cat h" meaning that our algorithm would find catch where the word was actually cat.
 Taking the screenplays words in order and putting them into a set gave the list of words to work with.
 We then did a brute force search, slowing building up the desired string by finding the letters one at a time while searching through the set of words.

-(WRITE MORE ABOUT SOLUTION HERE)
+The general idea is that the order of the words does not really matter and that some word in the script corresponds with the next letter.
+By repeatedly making requests we could iteratively find the next letter.

 Then *tada*, you're done.
 The magic date appears and it's on to the next puzzle.

+<sup>1</sup>We found later as mentioned on the solvers group in slack that the script they used is actually [posted](https://the.delorean.codes/static/script.txt)